guyroyse/bank-ocr/README.md

 ```

-Each entry is 4 lines long, and each line has 27 characters.
+Each entry is 4 lines long, and each line has at most 27 characters but some lines may have their whitespace trimmed at the end.
 The first 3 lines of each entry contain an account number written using pipes and underscores, and the fourth line is blank.
 Each account number should have 9 digits, all of which should be in the range 0-9.

 Your first task is to write a program that can take this file and parse it into actual account numbers.
 If a digit is illegible, replace it with a question mark.